COVID-19 Information & Updates

 For a list of FREQUENTLY ASKED QUESTIONS about MDOT MVA operations and policies during COVID-19, click here.

-Due to the Coronavirus Disease 2019 (COVID-19) pandemic, the Prince George’s County Board of Elections will be closed to the public until further notice.
+Due to the Coronavirus Disease 2019 (COVID-19) pandemic, the Prince George’s County Board of Elections is open to the public by appointment only.
+Please call 301-341-7300 to make an appointment.

 2020 PRESIDENTIAL GENERAL ELECTION DATES